Medical Physics

 M91 MedPhys 521 Radiation Protection and Safety

-This class is designed to introduce concepts of radiation protection and safety as well as the biological consequences of human radiation exposure.
-Protection and safety of the radiation worker and patient as well as detection equipment and shielding analysis will be the main focus.
-The course will broadly cover regulations and radiological protection in various clinical environments.
-Prerequisites: one year each of biology, physics and organic chemistry; permission of the program director.
-Instructor: Rao Khan, PhD.
-Fall.
+This class is designed to further the concepts of radiation interactions and dosimetry to radiation protection and safety and biological consequences of radiation exposure in humans.
+Protection and safety of the radiation worker and patient, as well as detection equipment and shielding analysis will be main focus.
+This course will briefly cover regulations, and radiological protection in various clinical environments.
+Prerequisite: Physics and calculus; Permission of the program director

 Credit 2 units.